Roon supports two output mechanisms on Windows:

 The Political Side...

 We would like to live in a world where audio drivers are better than they are today.
-We are hoping that by putting driver bugs like these out in the open, device manufacturers will be able to see the problem, experiment with it, and fix it, in a way that is minimally disruptive to their customers.
+We hope that by putting driver bugs like these out in the open, device manufacturers will be able to see the problem, experiment with it, and fix it, in a minimally disruptive way to their customers.

 If you see your device misreporting its capabilities, it's worth getting in touch with the manufacturer to show them the issue.